25b3nk/25b3nk.github.io/_posts/2020-07-12-understanding-jekyll.md

     <link href="//maxcdn.bootstrapcdn.com/font-awesome/4.2.0/css/font-awesome.min.css" rel="stylesheet">
     ```
 6. I added google analytics following this [blog](https://curtisvermeeren.github.io/2016/11/18/Jekyll-Google-Analytics.html){:target="_blank"}.
 One small thing you have to do is, add _\<script\>...\</script\>_ tag in the _analytics.html_ file and then add the code provided in the blog in between these.
-7. Later I added anchors to headers in a post.
-I have written a [post]({% post_url 2020-07-14-adding-anchors %}) explaining how.
+7. I added anchors links to the headers in all the posts.
+I have written an [article]({% post_url 2020-07-14-adding-anchors %}) explaining how.
-8. Add MathJax support to include mathematical symbols and equations in your posts by addding the following snippet to *_includes/head.html* before the end tag *</head>*.
+8. Adding MathJax support to include mathematical symbols and equations in your posts by addding the following snippet to *_includes/head.html* before the end tag *</head>*.
     ```html
     <script type="text/javascript" async
     src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-MML-AM_CHTML">